oderby/owenderby.com/content/blog/2016-election-pa-results.md

 [^6]: As mentioned before, 1996 is missing when we consider registration data
     because I couldn't find it at the county level.

+[^7]: It's not, due to the way the electoral college works in America.
+I suspect
+    the general population's understanding of the electoral college spiked during and after the election this year.